somiljain7/unsupervised-learning/keywords.md

                       Standardscaler is apreprocessing step 3)MaxAbsScaler
 4)Normalizer->Normalizer() rescales each sample -The Normalizer will separately transform each company's stock price to a relative scale before the clustering begins.
+5)t-SNE- created a 2d map of dataset
+6)